ucsb-cs48/w19/_lab/lab00.md

 ## Step 4: Ask your mentor to create a repo for your team

-Your mentor should create a repo under the organization:
+First, your team must decide what language you want to use, so your mentor can choose the correct .gitignore.
+This choice isn't permanent.
+Once you've communicated your choice to your mentor, they should create a repo under the organization:

 * <https://github.com/ucsb-cs48-w19/>